A Unified Framework for Generalizing the Gromov-Hausdorff Metric: The Framework for Compact Metric Spaces

 Fix a {complete separable} metric space $\Xi$ as the \defstyle{mark space} {(in some cases in what follows, $\Xi$ is required to be boundedly-compact).} If $X$ is a finite or discrete set, a \textit{marking} of $X$ can be defined as a function from $X$ to $\Xi$ and the space of markings of $X$ is simply $\Xi^X$.
 However, in the general (non-discrete) case, $\Xi^X$ is not suitable to be regarded as a metric space and measure theoretic issues appear.
 Two candidates are provided here for defining markings: \textit{marked measures} and \textit{marked closed subsets}, defined below, which are inspired by the notion of \textit{marked random measures} in stochastic geometry (see Subsection~\ref{subsec:markedProcess}).

 In some applications, it is convenient to assign marks to the $k$-tuples of points (see e.g., Subsections~\ref{subsec:graphs} and~\ref{subsec:spectralGH}).
 In the discrete case, the set $\Xi^{X^k}$ can be regarded as space of markings.
-This is also generalized in the following.

-\begin{definition} Let $X$ be a boundedly-compact metric space and $k\in \mathbb N$.
-A \defstyle{$k$-marked measure} on $X$ is a Borel measure on $X^k\times \Xi$.
-Also, a \defstyle{$k$-marked closed subset} of $X$ is a closed subset of $X^k\times \Xi$.
+This is also generalized in the following. } \begin{definition} Let $X$ be a compact metric space and $k\in \mathbb N$.
+A \defstyle{$k$-fold marked measure} on $X$ is a Borel measure on $X^k\times \Xi$.
+Also, a \defstyle{$k$-fold marked closed (resp. compact) subset} of $X$ is a closed (resp. compact) subset of $X^k\times \Xi$.
 The number $k$ is called the \defstyle{order} of the marked measure/closed subset. \end{definition}

-In the discrete case, it is straightforward to see that both notions generalize the notion of markings (identify every function $f:X\to\Xi$ with its graph and the counting measure on its graph).
+\del{In the discrete case, it is straightforward to see that both notions generalize the notion of markings (identify every function $f:X\to\Xi$ with its graph and the counting measure on its graph).}

+In the case $k=1$, this definition is inspired by the notion of \textit{marked random measures} in stochastic geometry (see Subsection~\ref{subsec:stochasticGeometry0}).
+Also, 1-fold marked measures are studied in~\cite{DeGrPf11} and~\cite{KlLo15markfunction}, but with a version of the Gromov-Prokhorov topology, which is weaker than the topology we are considering.

+\begin{definition} Let $\tau^f(X)$ be the set of finite $k$-fold marked measures with the Prokhorov metric.
+Also, let $\tau^c(X)$ be the set of nonempty $k$-fold marked compact subsets of $X$ with the Hausdorff metric. \end{definition}

+Note that these functors contain the basic examples of Example~\ref{ex:basic} (points, measures and closed subsets) as functorial subsets. \ali{When $\Xi$ is not compact, one can also study marked closed subsets (not necessarily compact) and boundedly-finite marked measures, but the Hausdorff and Prokhorov metrics are no longer suitable.
+This will be studied in Example~\ref{ex:marks2} with another metric.}